 Read Next – Best Tea Accessories All Tea Lovers Should Own

-preparing matcha with different temperatures
+Preparing matcha with different temperatures

 Left: boiling water.
-Right: cold water.
+Suitable: cold water.

-I made the first bowl of matcha with boiling water from my tea kettle, and the other bowl with cold water from my refrigerator.
+I made the first bowl of matcha with boiling water from my tea kettle and the other bowl with cold water from my refrigerator.